 The Department has 27 programs, centers, and initiatives working on improving health in more than 130 countries around the world through research, capacity building and training.

 Disease Control Priorities Network (DCPN) promotes evidence-based priority setting to inform policy and improve resource allocations for health in low-and-middle-income-countries, through the publication of Disease Control Priorities, 3rd Edition, and direct engagement with policymakers, health professionals, academic organizations, and researchers.
-Led by Rachel Nugent, PhD, and Dean Jamison, PhD.
+Led by Dean Jamison, PhD, and Charles Mock, MD, PhD.

 Global Center for Integrated Health of Women, Adolescents and Children (Global WACh) is a joint effort among the UW departments of Global Health, Pediatrics, and Obstetrics & Gynecology.
 The center makes scientific discoveries, cultivates leaders, and bridges disciplines to advance the tightly connected health and well-being of women, adolescents, and children.
 Led by Grace John-Stewart, MD, MPH, PhD.